Lumexio/Synesthesia/README.md

-# Synesthesia
+# synaesthesia

-Simple launcher android
+A new Flutter project.